List of Breeze Airways destinations

 This is a list of destinations that Breeze Airways has operated to with scheduled flights as of September 2025.
-It does not include destinations operated to solely with charter flights.
+It does not include destinations operated as solely charter flights.
 Originally established in July 2018, the American low-cost airline launched operations in May 2021.
 It operates a fleet of Airbus A220 and Embraer E-Jet aircraft on routes within the United States.